Lucyjpjones/lj-fscr/README.md

 8. Create a user to access the bucket created.

-- Search for a new service 'Iam'
+- Search for a new service 'IAM'
-- Now open Iam, naviagte to 'groups' and click 'Create new group'
+- Now open IAM, navigate to 'groups' and click 'Create new group'

   > **Note:** You can call your group whatever you want but try to give it a name that makes sense to you for what it is.

 - Create a policy by navigating to 'policies' and click 'Create policy'
-- Go to json tap and click 'import managed policy'
+- Go JSON tab and click 'import managed policy'
   - Search for s3 and then import the s3 full access policy.
     - Replace resource value '*' with your bucket ARN from the bucket policy page;